 Use incentives to encourage more providers to accept Medicaid coverage.
 The federal government could increase Medicaid coverage through incentives such as higher Medicaid reimbursement rates, grants for providers accepting Medicaid patients, and reduced regulatory burden on inpatient psychiatric facilities, thereby increasing mental health care options for covered beneficiaries.
 The federal government could also consider expanding coverage to providers such as family therapists and licensed professional counselors.

 Today’s payment systems often burden mental health providers with excessive paperwork, reducing the likelihood of insurance coverage.
-Fee-for-service payment models often incentivize volume over value.
+Fee-for-service payment models often incentivise volume over value.
 A few reforms could create a substantial shift in payment challenges and increase mental health access for all:

 Work with insurers to reduce excessive paperwork burden on providers.
 Submitting a single insurance claim can require hours of paperwork, and follow-ups are often required to ensure claims are approved.
 Private insurance denies claims for mental health care twice as often as for physical care.63 Determining whether care is “medically necessary” is still a subjective process.64 One provider explained, “Insurance is still dictating therapy, as opposed to the therapist telling the insurance what the patient or client needs.”
-Leaders can take a human-centered design approach to simplify the claims process for providers, working with insurers to create standard claims process elements across payers.
+Leaders can take a human-centred design approach to simplify the claims process for providers, working with insurers to create standard claims process elements across payers.
 This could take the form of a “common app” for claims submission.
 Regulatory agents can also evaluate the claims and appeals process to identify bottlenecks and inefficiencies, while ensuring parity is upheld.

 Support alternative payment models.
 Federal health agencies can support innovation in alternative payment models, as CMS is doing through its Innovation Center.65 CMS currently offers a voluntary form of integrated care through Accountable Care Organizations that shifts payment for mental health services away from the fee-for-service model to value-based reimbursement contracts that pay providers based on quality of care rather than the number of patients seen.66 These also offer opportunities for shared savings and shared risk.67 Such models can encourage collaborative care planning and follow-ups while improving patient outcomes and reducing costs.